duval-ys/Power-BI-Dashboard-Project/README.md

 ## KPI questions

-	What is the current tenant retention rate compared to the previous quarter?
+	What is the current tenant retention rate compared to the previous Month?

 	What is the average satisfaction score of tenants over the last year?